Protestant vs Non-Denominational: What’s the Difference?

 Non-denominational church

-Do Protestant and non-denominational churches have the same beliefs about Jesus Christ?
+Do Protestant and non-denominational churches believe the same about Jesus?
 See below

-Non-denominational churches commonly practice “believer’s baptism” as opposed to infant baptism.
-Their form of church government tends to be congregational, also like Baptist churches.
+Non-denominational churches commonly practice “believer’s baptism” instead of infant baptism.
+Their church government tends to be congregational, like Baptist churches.
 Why is this?

 First, there are non-Baptist denominations that have these same practices, like the Assemblies of God.
 Second, these practices are common to denominations and movements founded in America.

-The Baptist tradition of only baptizing professing believers is rooted in the teachings of the New Testament.
+The Baptist practice of only baptizing professing believers is rooted in the teachings of the New Testament.

 ProtestantNon-Denominational